Sterilization (medicine): Physiological

 Physiological reasons, such as disease, genetic disorders, or disabilities, can influence whether individuals seek sterilization.
 For example, females may choose to undergo sterilization procedures as a form of treatment for certain diseases.
 In individuals with endometriosis, a hysterectomy, sometimes along with an oophorectomy, may be a viable treatment option, although it is often a last resort.
-Another reason may include individuals who choose sterilization in order to concentrate on caring for a child with a disability and to avoid withholding any necessary resources from additional children.
+Another reason may include individuals who choose sterilization to concentrate on caring for a child with a disability and to avoid withholding any necessary resources from additional children.
 For individuals without children, technological advancements have enabled the use of carrier screening and prenatal testing for the detection of genetic disorders in prospective parents or their unborn offspring.
 If prenatal testing has detected a genetic disorder in the child, parents may opt to be sterilized to forgo having more children who may also be affected.

-Barriers to Elective Sterilization
+Barriers to elective sterilization

 Individuals who desire to undergo elective sterilization may face barriers to accessing these procedures.
 In the United States, there has been a growing demand for sterilization procedures, especially among women.
 This is thought to be at least partially due to the Supreme Court's decision to overturn Roe v.
 Wade in 2022, leaving the fate of abortion rights uncertain.
 However, due to skepticism from medical providers, cost, and insurance issues, many individuals desiring sterilization have been denied or prevented from undergoing the procedures.
 Patients of childbearing age without children report difficulty in finding physicians who are willing to perform sterilizations.
 In the United States, insurance companies differ in the extent to which they cover sterilization procedures.
 Under the Affordable Care Act, FDA-approved female sterilization procedures are covered when prescribed by a physician.
 However, male reproductive procedures, like vasectomies, are not required to be covered.
 These differing levels of coverage may create cost barriers, preventing some individuals desiring sterilization procedures from accessing them.

 In the United States, men also encounter barriers when seeking elective sterilization procedures, particularly vasectomies.
 Despite being a safe and effective form of birth control, the U.S. has the lowest vasectomy rate among wealthy nations.
 This can be attributed to both cultural attitudes and structural obstacles within the healthcare system.
 Misinformation continues to surround the procedure, such as the misconception that a vasectomy undermines masculinity, contributing to hesitation and stigma.
 At the same time, systemic barriers further limit access.
 Insurance limitations and provider attitudes often restrict who can undergo the procedure.
 Because vasectomies are not covered under the Affordable Care Act (ACA), men may face out-of-pocket costs of up to $1,000.
 Additionally, while any man over 18 is legally eligible, some providers refuse to perform the procedure on younger patients or those without children, creating another barrier for those seeking sterilization.